HUGO

 Gaining a thorough understanding of context is critical for anyone writing template code.

-Array or slice of scalars
+Slice of scalars

 This template code: